 Konekomaru is shy, shortglasses-wearing smart guy who adores cats.

-This is about half the point of "Li Sheng Shun" in Darker Than Black.
+Darker Than Black: This is about half the point of "Li Sheng Shun".
 He's so adorably inept, clumsy, kindhearted, and naive that you just want to hug him, and nobody would ever suspect he's secretly the Black Reaper, the most badass and stoic guy in a series full of emotionless killing machines.

 Son Gohan, especially as a teenager.
 He's such a sweet, friendly, good-natured guy, yet also very studious, and he gets into many embarrassing social situations, and he has questionable taste in fashion and, er, superhero poses.